Convention & Visitors Bureau

 Most Mondays, 5:30-7pm.
 Free.

 On most summer Mondays, Meadow Music entertains young families on Boulder open space at Chautauqua Park, with an iconic mountain backdrop at the foot of the Flatirons.
 Dyanmic duo Jeff and Paige perform kid-friendly songs about nature and science.
-The evening starts with a short exploratory nature hike (meet in the park at 5:30pm) on a dirty trail, and a musical performance follows, with kids gathering like tiny groupies around the stage and families picnicking on the grass.
+The evening starts with a short exploratory nature hike (meet in the park at 5:30pm) on a dirt trail, and a musical performance follows, with kids gathering like tiny groupies around the stage and families picnicking on the grass.

 Mondays, 7-8pm.
 Free.